Coolest Homemade Butterfly Costume Ideas

 Our costume was conceived when a friend asked what Sadia (my daughter) was going to be dressed as for her first Halloween which was only 2 days away!

-After explaining my idea to my mother (a seamstress who knows how to pull together a quick fix), she recommended we make a bodysuit out of black spandex and use a sleeper as a pattern.
+After explaining my idea to my mother (a seamstress who knows how to pull together a quick fix), she recommended we make a bodysuit out of black spandex.
+And to use a sleeper as a pattern.
 The wings were made of gold organza, stuffed with padding, and attached to the back of the bodysuit.

 With excess fabric paint that I had around the house, I painted the front of the bodysuit and the wings in glittering multi-colored swirls and circles.
 Now only one thing was needed.
 The antennas!
 Also at home I found an old headband that had stars attached to it with springs.
 Now, our most beautiful butterfly was ready to soar the world!